oliverbinns/mVAMmaps/docs/source/files.rst

 1. /docs/ - this contains all of the project documentation.
 The documentation is written in restructured text and can be compiled using the Sphinx python library.
 The directory contains a windows batch and unix makefile to automate the compilation the documentation to html, PDF and various other formats using sphinx.
 Source text and configuration files for the documentation can be found in the /docs/source/ directory, with built output being placed in /docs/build/?/ where '?' is the documentation format (html, pdf etc.)

-2. /public_html/ contains the html, css and javascript that is to be served to the user.
+2. /public_html/ contains the html, css and JavaScript that is to be served to the user.
 This folder is contained entirely of static content (i.e. no PHP, ASP etc.), so can be served by a simple HTTP web server.
 For more details on the contents of the this directory, see the section below.

-3. /source/ contains the npm, bower, and gulp configuration files necessary to download third party javascript files and compile the site code for use.
+3. /source/ contains the npm, bower, and gulp configuration files necessary to download third party JavaScript files and compile the site code for use.